seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-10.md

 else comes to be.

 Let us take an illustration.
-If, for instance, we say "there is something", someone will pose the question "where is it?"
+If, for instance, we say "there is something", someone will pose the question: "Where is it?"
 It should be either here or there or yonder, that is, over there.
 It can be in one of those three places.
 Now, if it is here, how does that place become a 'here'?
 That is where I am.
 'There' is where he is, and 'yonder' is where you are.